niacobel/CHAINS/readme.rst

 - **Simple**: Since CHAINS might be used by scientists with minimal knowledge of software development, we want to keep it simple and easy to understand, so we tried to stick with the basics as much as possible.
 Also, since the jobs that will be launched might last for hours, days and maybe even weeks, there is no need to put too much emphasis on efficiency, as gaining a few seconds during the execution of CHAINS' scripts wouldn't really impact the overall performance of the total procedure.
 - **Adaptable**: Since there are as many scientific problems as there are scientists, we want to make CHAINS easily adaptable.
 Therefore, we also tried to keep in mind other programs and methodologies that may want to use some or all of CHAINS' scripts.

 As a final note, CHAINS is not a single program but really just a group of scripts.
-Those scripts will be executed before and after each calculation, in order to prepare input files and treat output files.
+Those scripts will be executed on the clusters before and after each calculation, in order to prepare input files and treat output files.
 As such, if one calculation happens to fail, it is easy to restart where it stopped.

 Languages and Dependencies
 ==========================